JuliaComputing/PkgAuthentication.jl/docs/auth-flows.md

 }
 ```

-In this case, PkgAuthentication.jl will execute the Classic Authentication Flow.
+In this case, PkgAuthentication will execute the Classic Authentication Flow.

 When device authentication _is_ supported by the server, the response body MUST contain:

 ```json
 {